schnell18/localenv/README.md

 technology.
 This approach makes good use of computing powers in developer's laptop or workstation and creates sandboxes for safe experiments on the software and dependencies.
-It also addresses the challenge to run clustered middlewares (for example redis, kafka) as container, which advertises container IP addresses inaccessible from host.
+It also addresses the challenge to run clustered middlewares (for example redis, kafka) as containers, which advertises container IP addresses inaccessible from host.
 The localenv solves this problem by carefully crafting the provision scripts that work cross-platform.
+Additionally, localenv offers a single login (localenv) and password (localenv) to access all middlewares or databases it manages, which minimizes the password management burden.

-The localenv includes following databases and middlewares:
+Currently, the localenv includes following databases and middlewares:

 * MariaDB
 * MongoDB